-- 4 From the main menu, launch the 'Connect two local networks' wizard.
-Follow the wizard's instructions and enter the required information. - 5 Configure Dial-Up Networking access on the dial-in PC as described.
-Next, test the connection (see box 'Ping - quick testing for TCP/IP connections' → page 49).
+4 From the main menu, launch the 'Connect two local networks' wizard.
+Follow the wizard's instructions and enter the required information.

+- ► Chapter 6: Providing dial- in access - 5 Configure Dial-Up Networking access on the dial-in PC as described.
+Next, test the connection (see box 'Ping - quick testing for TCP/IP connections' →page 53).

-► Chapter 7: Sendina faxes with LANCAPI
+► Chapter 7: Sending faxes with LANCAPI